 Click here to get your free printable Rune images to use for your Runescript.
 Alternatively, you can draw your own if you’d like.
 If you’re using our free printable I suggest printing them on white cardstock.

 2. Gather Your Supplies & Prepare Your Workspace

 If you want to keep this a simple crafty decoration you can leave out all of the optional tools listed above.
-If you want to bring more magical meaning and ritual to this project, I’ll outline how you can use the salt, sage or palo santo, candle, and water while you create your wall hanging to bring in each of the earth elements in the next step.
+If you want to bring more magical meaning and ritual to this project, I’ll outline how you can use the salt, herb or smoke tool for cleaning, candle, and water while you create your wall hanging to bring each of the earth elements in the next step.

 3. Prepare the Four Elements

-Place your bowl of salt North of your workspace, your incense East, your candle South, and the bowl of water West.
+Place your bowl of salt North of your workspace, your herb or smoke tool East, your candle South, and the bowl of water West.
 Each element coordinates with a direction, and by placing each element in its cardinal direction you invoke their protective powers as you create your Runescript hanging.

 4. Select Your Runes

 The number of runes in your script should also be well thought out.
 Runescripts are usually made of 3, 5, 7, or 9 Runes, so if one of these numbers is particularly meaningful to you that would be a good number to go with.